-Traveling through Africa will be one of the most memorable experiences of your life.
-However, it’s always nice having company and in many regards travelling with the entire family is the best option as it gives one quality bonding time in new surroundings.
+Traveling through Africa will be one of the most memorable experiences of your life. is the best option as it gives one quality bonding time in new surroundings.

 There is also a lot to learn out there in the African bush and it’s always a good idea to educate your children and loved ones about nature, wildlife and diverse culture.
 Many might believe that going on a safari might not be the easiest option with the loved ones, many countries and bush lodges are geared around family safari experiences.
 Here are 5 countries to consider on your next African safari.

 This country has only risen to prominence within the last few years and is becoming one of the leading safari destinations in the world.
 What’s nice about Botswana is it has many suitable camps and safaris geared around families.
 It’s advised to book a private guide, for this will ensure that your loved ones get as much out of the experience as possible.

 Beautiful image of a family Mokoro canoe excursion in Botswana.
 Photo taken from family-mokoro-canoe-excursion-Botswana.co.za.